Observations: Blue Jeans

 5.

-After you have written your questions, look at the lists written by other students.
+After you have written your questions, share your list with the lists of other students.

 Many of them asked different questions.
 Why?

 Scientists often gather observations, questions and information from several people in order to get as many viewpoints as possible.
-Why may you observe or question in a way which is different from anyone else in your class?
+Why are your observations and question the same an different from others in your class?

-The author is older than you are, about as old as your mother or father.
-Is a trained scientist.
-Here are some questions thought of by the author.
-Did you ask some of the same questions?
-Read the questions below and check in the space to the left of the number of those questions similar to your questions.
+The author of this investigation is older than you are and an experienced scientist.
+Here are some questions the author thought about.
+You may have thought of some of the same questions?
+Read the questions below and check in the space to the left of the number of those you think you might us for further investigation.

 ________ 1.
 How long are the jeans?